UnitVectorY-Labs/repver/README.md

 ## Dependencies

 - Git commands utilize the git command line commands which must be installed and accessible with appropriate permissions to the repository
-- Creating pull requests with GitHub utilizies the `gh` command line tool, which must be installed and authenticated with your GitHub account
+- Creating pull requests with GitHub utilizes the `gh` command line tool, which must be installed and authenticated with your GitHub account